IQSS/dataverse/modules/container-base/README.md

 **Where to get help and ask questions:**

-IQSS will not offer you support how to deploy or run it.
+IQSS will not offer support on how to deploy or run it.
 Please reach out to the community for help on using it.
 You can join the Community Chat on Matrix at https://chat.dataverse.org or the Community Slack at https://dataversecommunity.slack.com to ask for help and guidance.